gyrogovernance/science/docs/CommonGovernanceModel.md

 Hilbert's sixth problem [1] called for the axiomatization of physics.
 The challenge was to provide a rigorous logical investigation of the foundational and operational axioms underlying physical theory, comparable to the axiomatization achieved in geometry.

 CGM advances toward this axiomatization by deriving physical structure from modal logic **[Derived mapping]**.
-From operational axioms CS1–CS7, space, time, and physical constants emerge as theorems with explicit derivations (Sections 5.3-5.5).
+From the foundational assumption and lemmas, space, time, and physical constants emerge as lemmas with explicit derivations (Sections 5.3-5.5).
 The uniqueness proof shows this derivation is necessary: Theorem 5.1 establishes that only n = 3 spatial dimensions satisfy the modal constraints [20].
 The framework constructs a Hilbert-space representation via GNS where the modal operators [L] and [R] generate the algebra of observables, with the horizon constant S defining the normalization (see [23] for complete construction and L²(S²) model).
 Geometry, dynamics, and quantum structure follow from the requirement that modal operations maintain coherence under recursive closure.
-This builds on established constructions like GNS representations [29] and Stone's theorem for unitary groups [10] **[Derived mapping]**.
+This builds on established constructions like GNS representations [29] and one-parameter unitary groups [10] **[Derived mapping]**.

 ## 6.3 Summary Table and Conclusion